BTepper24/NJIT3/README.md

-The initial start of a Movie Gallery that lists various movie titles and metadata on the screen.
-Using Vue.js, and no jQuery, create a working Movie Gallery as described on your assignment.

-Make sure to track all your changes using good commit messages (http://chris.beams.io/posts/git-commit/).

-For the project, you will be editing:
-/index.html
-/site.js
-/style.css

-You will also be adding files (poster images) to:
-/img/

-You will also be adding 3 additional movies to:
-/movies.json

-There are example images in:
-/examples/
+The initial start of a functioning Photo Gallery.

+Some HTML, CSS, and Javascript have already been created.
+Using jQuery, position the necessary elements to make the application look like the info/finished_gallery.png.

 Leave the index.php file alone.
 It is used to make sure your Heroku server deploys correctly with PHP functionality and also  automatically redirects visitors to index.html.

+There are several JSON files you can use for your gallery for testing:

+images.json: default image gallery of different places around the world.
+Uses local image files. images-short.json: a image gallery that can be used for testing.